 VideoboxPro allows you to quickly and easily download Flash video

 from most of the popular video sites on the Internet; and it comes with a Password Manager for source sites that require a logon.

-VideoboxPro can convert videos into the Quicktime format so they are ready to view on your Mac, ipod, iphone or in iTunes.
+VideoboxPro can convert videos into the Quicktime format for viewing on your Mac, iPod, iPhone or in iTunes.

 VideoboxPro can capture just the audio from videos and save it in popular audio file formats - mp3, m4a, wav, or ogg and you can choose to automatically import your downloaded video and audio files to iTunes

 VideoboxPro installs with preset default settings in the "Beginner" Level that allows new users to start using VideoboxPro immediately with good results.
 VideoboxPro users can step up through four user Levels - Beginner, Intermediate, Advanced, and Expert - each providing additional video formatting options.

 Installation is easy.
 After downloading VideoboxPro just click on the videboxpro.dmg file in your downloads folder to launch the VideoboxPro installer.
 Then, on the VideoboxPro Installation screen, drag the VideoboxPro icon on the left and drop it onto the Applications folder icon on the right of the Installation screen and you are done.

 On some systems you might need to click on the VideoboxPro virtual disk the dmg file will put on your Desktop to launch the VideoboxPro installer.
 When done you can right click the VideoboxPro virtual disk icon on your desktop and select “Eject” or just drag it to your Trash Bin to eject it.

 No initial Setup required to start using VideoboxPro in the "Beginner" user Level.
 To change user Levels see the "Setting Your Default Preferences" section below.